 Syrian state media: Suspected Israeli airstrikes target Damascus

-DAMASCUS — Airstrikes attributed to Israel targeted Syria's capital city late Sunday, the first such strikes in a month, Syrian state media reported.
+BEIRUT — Airstrikes attributed to Israel targeted Syria's capital city late Sunday, the first such strikes in nearly a month, Syrian state media reported.

 Syrian air defenses responded to the strikes in the vicinity of Damascus and shot down some of them, state news agency SANA reported.
 The attack caused only “material damage,” it said.